saleor/saleor-docs/docs/getting-started/installation-windows.md

 Make sure that “**Add Python 3.8 to PATH**” is selected.

-### Node.js

-Saleor requires version 10 or later.
-Download the Windows installer from [Node.js downloads page](https://nodejs.org/en/download/).

-Make sure that “**Add to PATH**” is selected.

 ### PostgreSQL

 Saleor needs PostgreSQL version 9.4 or above to work.
 Get the Windows installer from the [project’s download page](https://www.postgresql.org/download/windows/).